 - Brush with melted butter, minced garlic and parsley.

-- Cook in the oven for 15-20 minutes.
+- Cook in the oven for 15-20 minutes, depending on the size and whether they are frozen or thawed.
 15 minutes is better for thawed and 20 or so minutes is better for frozen crab legs.
 Check them at 20 minutes to make sure they aren’t getting dried out.
 If they still feel cold inside, cook them for a few extra minutes at a time until they are nice and warm in the middle.